College of Education, Psychology and Social Work

-Ben is the Director of the Open Door: Veteran Transition, Integration, Wellbeing research initiative in the College of Education, Psychology, and Social Work.
+Ben is the Director of the Open Door: Understanding and Supporting Service Personnel and their Families research initiative in the College of Education, Psychology, and Social Work.
 Open Door is an Australasian research hub that brings together veterans, scholars, and practitioners together around key research, service provision, and policy/legislation initiatives.
 Open Door is connected to other veteran research hubs across the five-eye nations.

 As a Veteran, Ben's research is focused on the health and wellbeing of serving personnel and Veterans.
 He conducts sociological and criminological research on the ADF and DVA including institutional abuse in the ADF, veteran suicide, and veteran transition into higher education.
 Ben also researches men's violence prevention.
 His expertise on men and masculinities underpins this research.

 Australian Postgraduate Award 1998-2002